ucsd-progsys/liquidhaskell/README.md

 This will verify `bar` and `baz`, as well as any functions they use.

-If you always want to run a given file with full-checking, add the pragma:
+If you always want to run a given file with diff-checking, add the pragma:

     {-@ LIQUID "--diff" @-}